 The E53 was among the first vehicles in its class to have a multi-link rear suspension, ensuring superb ride quality.
 However, this suspension setup also adds to the complexity, and the bushings in place are usually the first to go.

-Excessive play will affect how the vehicle behaves while cornering, making it less stable and precise.
+Excessive play will affect the vehicle’s behavior while cornering, making it less stable and precise.
 Still, replacing them is not a difficult job, and there are upgrade kits that may make them more durable.

 Broken air-ride suspension